Samsung/auto_off_target/README.md

 * AoT is a source-based white box solution.
 It means that you need to be able to build your target system's source code in order to use AoT.

-* In order to run AoT you need to have CAS databases (db.json, nfsdb.json) available for the target system.
+* In order to run AoT you need to have CAS databases (BAS, nfsdb.json) available for the target system.
 The creation of the database is beyond the scope of AoT, in a nutshell CAS happens during the build process.
 Please check the CAS (https://github.com/Samsung/CAS) project for more details.

 * Technical:
   * Python3